openclarity/docs.openclarity.io/content/docs/troubleshooting/index.md

 weight: 35
 ---

-## How to debug the Scanner VMs
+## How to Debug the Scanner VMs

 How to debug the Scanner VMs can differ per provider these are documented below.

 ### Debug Scanner VM on AWS

-On AWS VMClarity is configured to create the Scanner VMs with the same key-pair that the VMClarity server has.
-The Scanner VMs run in a private network, however the VMClarity Server can be used as a bastion/jump host to reach them via SSH.
+On AWS OpenClarity is configured to create the Scanner VMs with the same key-pair that the OpenClarity server has.
+The Scanner VMs run in a private network, however the OpenClarity Server can be used as a bastion/jump host to reach them via SSH.

 ```